 TypeScript changes the equation.
 Interfaces aren't just documentation, they're enforceable contracts.
 When you violate the Interface Segregation Principle, the compiler complains.
 When you wire up Dependency Inversion correctly, tests write themselves.
 The type system becomes your architecture guardrail.

-I've refactored enough production TypeScript to know which violations hurt the most.
-Here they are, with real examples from clean code patterns you can actually use.
+Some SOLID violations hurt far more in production TypeScript than others.
+Here are the worst offenders, with real examples from clean code patterns you can actually use.

 TL;DR: